zacharyelston/ragmine/README.md

 ---

 <p align="center">
-  <strong>Transform your organizational knowledge into AI intelligence with RAGMine</strong>
+  <strong>Transform your organizational knowledge into AI intelligence with RAGMine</strong><br>
+  <em>Name your RAGMine server today and begin the journey to digital companionship</em>
 </p>